Stevad/yii2-xhprof/README.md

 Extension provide next configuration options for Yii component:

 - `enabled` - enable/disable profiler component.
-- `reportPathAlias` - path alias to the directory to store JSON file with previous profiler runs.
+- `reportPath` - filesystem path or path alias to the directory to store JSON file with previous profiler runs.
 Default: `@runtime/xhprof`
 - `maxReportsCount` - number of profile reports to store.
 Default: `25`.
-- `manualStart` - flag to manually start profiler from desired place.
-Default: `false`.
-- `manualStop` - flag to manually stop profiler from desired place.
-Default: `false`.
-- `forceStop` - flag to force stop profiler on `onEndRequest` event if `manualStop` is enabled and profiler is still running.
+- `autoStart` - flag to automatically start profiler on `Application::EVENT_BEFORE_REQUEST` event.
 Default: `true`.
+- `autoStop` - flag to automatically stop profiler on `Application::EVENT_AFTER_REQUEST` event.
+Default: `true`.
+- `forceStop` - flag to force stop profiler on `Application::EVENT_AFTER_REQUEST` event if `autoStop` is disabled and profiler was manually started and is still running.
+Default: `true`.
 - `triggerGetParam` - name of the GET param to manually trigger profiler to start.
 Default: no value, profiler runs on each request.
 - `showOverlay` - flag to display overlay on page with links to report and callgraph result for current profiler run (if allowed).
 Not required to be `true` if you are using bundled panel for yii2-debug extension.
 Default: `true`.
-- `libPathAlias ` - path alias to the directory with `xhprof_lib` contents if it is placed somewhere in your Yii project.
-This option has more priority than `libPath`.
-- `libPath` - direct filesystem path to the directory with `xhprof_lib` contents.
+- `libPath` - direct filesystem path or path alias to the directory with `xhprof_lib` contents.
 - `htmlReportBaseUrl` - URL path to the directory with XHProf UI contents (`xhprof_html`).
 Default: `/xhprof_html` (assuming you have this folder inside your document root).
 - `flagNoBuiltins` - enable/disable XHPROF_FLAGS_NO_BUILTINS flag for profiler ([XHProf constants](http://php.net/manual/xhprof.constants.php)).
 Default: `true`.
 - `flagCpu` - enable/disable XHPROF_FLAGS_CPU flag for profiler ([XHProf constants](http://php.net/manual/xhprof.constants.php)).
 Default: `false`.
 - `flagMemory` - enable/disable XHPROF_FLAGS_MEMORY flag for profiler ([XHProf constants](http://php.net/manual/xhprof.constants.php)).
 Default: `true`.
+- `ignoredFunctions` - list of functions to ignore during profiling.
+Empty by default.
 - `blacklistedRoutes` - list of routes which profiler should ignore.
 Allowed wildcard `*` which means 'any alphanumeric value and one of this: `/`, `.`, `_`, `-`.
 Default: `['debug*']` (to ignore requests to the debug extension pages).

 XHProf class configuration